When Free Search Is Enough, and When It Isn't

 When You Need Paid

-If you need results fast and don't have time to manually check six different platforms, paid tools deliver in seconds.
-Ongoing investigations (tracking stolen photos, monitoring identity theft, verifying multiple people) justify the monthly cost.
+If you need results fast and do not have time to manually check six different platforms, paid tools usually return leads much faster.
+Ongoing investigations, such as tracking stolen photos, monitoring identity theft, or verifying multiple people, can justify the monthly cost.

 How to Get the Most from Free Tools